 Typical starting points

 • Corporate renewal.
-Strategy has moved on; the architecture hasn’t.
-Performance and trust are stalling.
+The strategy has moved on; the architecture hasn't, and effort alone isn't closing the gap.

 • Culture fatigue.
-Multiple culture initiatives have failed because the underlying operating model never changed.
+One culture initiative after another has failed, because the operating model underneath never changed.

 • Misaligned pay.
-Remuneration sends one signal, strategy needs another.
+Remuneration says one thing while the strategy says another.
+People believe the pay.

 Thinking from TWC.